ConnectWise Faces Nation-State Cyberattack on ScreenConnect: What’s at Risk?

 A History of Vulnerabilities in ScreenConnect

 The attack comes shortly after ConnectWise patched a high-severity vulnerability, CVE-2025-3935, on April 24, 2025.
-This flaw, with a CVSS score of 8.1, affected ScreenConnect versions 25.2.3 and earlier, allowing attackers with privileged access to execute remote code through ViewState code injection by exploiting publicly disclosed ASP.NET machine keys, a method Microsoft highlighted in February 2025.
+This flaw, which has a CVSS score of 8.1, affected ScreenConnect versions 25.2.3 and earlier, allowing attackers with special access to run harmful code remotely by using ViewState code injection and taking advantage of publicly known ASP.NET machine keys, a method that Microsoft pointed out in February 2025.

 Did You Know?